Apartment Living? 3 Creative Ways to Store a Large Ride-On Car (Without Losing Your Mind)

 Living in a smaller space requires compromise.
 Maybe you part with that old armchair to make room for the new ride.

-Here’s the truth: in five years, you won’t remember the living room being a little crowded—but you will remember your child laughing uncontrollably down the hallway for the first time.
+In five years, you won’t remember the living room being a little crowded—but you will remember your child laughing uncontrollably as they "drive" down the hallway.

 The car is big.
 But the memories are bigger.
 Make the space.
 It’s worth it.